Documentation Index

 Content & report generation

 An agent that generates content — reports, summaries, emails — and optionally asks for review before publishing.
-How it works:- The agent gathers source data and generates a draft

 - The draft is stored in the Session state